August 23, Lover by Taylor Swift

 – “ME!” (ft.
 Brendon Urie of Panic! at the Disco)

-My prior relationship with the album: I listened to all four songs that were released prior to the album’s release (the four listed above), and liked about 1.5 of them.
-“ME!” left me underwhelmed, but I also know that it’s Taylor’s pattern to make her lead single one of the weakest songs of the album, so I was still willing to give the rest of the album a chance.
+My prior relationship with the album and artist: I listened to all four songs that dropped prior to the album’s release (the ones listed above minus “The Man”), and liked about 1.5 of them.
+“ME!” left me underwhelmed, but I also know that it’s Taylor’s pattern to make her lead single one of the weakest songs of the album, so I was still willing to give the rest of Lover a chance.
 “You Need to Calm Down” came out, and while I didn’t hate the song itself, I hated the marketing push behind it.
 “The Archer” was my favorite of the pre-released tracks, and felt like the only one that revealed an interesting side of Taylor we hadn’t seen before, while the title track was neither irritating enough to be hated, nor impressive enough to be loved.

-I had seen some of the buzz and heard a friend’s mostly positive opinion on the album before listening to it, so I at least went in with more optimism than I ever had for reputation.
+I had seen some of the buzz and heard a friend’s mostly positive opinion on the album before listening to it, so I at least went in with more optimism than I ever had for reputation (read that review here).
 A couple things still left me a bit skeptical.
 I was worried knowing that Lover would have 18 songs, since Taylor albums consistently include songs that are straight up bad, or songs that are overly generic and forgettable.
 I also had concerns about the overall tone of the album.

 If you read my earlier reviews of Red and 1989, you know I said that “Stay Stay Stay” is one of my least favorite songs of the former and “Shake It Off” is one of my least favorite songs of the latter.
 Both happen to be uptempo, happy songs.
 Both also fall appallingly short of the high standard Taylor can achieve when she goes for a sad, vulnerable mood (“All Too Well”) or even a more angry mood (“Should’ve Said No”).
 So the idea of a Taylor album that was supposed to center around happier, lighter music kind of had me worried.